-For treating group B, C, and G infections, drugs of choice are
+For treating groups B, C, and G infections, drugs of choice are

 Cephalosporins or macrolides are usually effective, but susceptibility tests must guide therapy, especially in very ill, immunocompromised, or debilitated people and in people with foreign bodies at the infection site.
 Surgical wound drainage and debridement as adjuncts to antimicrobial therapy may be lifesaving.

-S. bovis (including S. gallolyticus) is relatively susceptible to antibiotics.
-Although vancomycin-resistant S. bovis isolates have been reported, the organism remains susceptible to penicillin and aminoglycosides.
+S. gallolyticus (formerly S. bovis) is relatively susceptible to antibiotics.
+Although vancomycin-resistant S. gallolyticus isolates have been reported, the organism remains susceptible to penicillin and aminoglycosides.